 All candidates must maintain a valid medical license in compliance with ABEM policy.
 If you are applying for certification more than a year after graduation from an EM residency program or more than a year after registration for the oral examination, you must continuously hold a current, active, valid, full, unrestricted and unqualified license to practice medicine in at least one jurisdiction in the US, Canada, or in the territories of the US.
 You must hold a license in each jurisdiction in which you practice in order to meet eligibility requirements for ABEM certification.

 If you are a new graduate applying to take the ABEM Qualifying Exam during the year of your graduation from residency, you are not required to hold a medical license.
 If you do have a license, it must be reported to ABEM when you apply and when you register for the Qualifying Examination.
 Fellows or physicians who enter a fellowship within six months of the completion of an EM residency are not required to hold a medical license.
 If you apply and take the Qualifying Examination the same year of completion of your fellowship, you are also exempted from the licensure requirement.
 In general, your license must be in good standing without any restrictions and ABEM reserves the discretion to investigate any licensure actions.
 If you are licensed in a foreign country and that is the only location in which you maintain a practice, ABEM will consider your application on an individual basis.

 Period of Board Eligibility

 Initial certification must be completed within the period of ABEM board eligibility.
 In the past, physicians who completed an accredited residency in Emergency Medicine (EM) were considered board eligible, but in January 2015, ABEM put a time limit on eligibility.
-Candidates who graduated prior to 2015 will retain eligibility until December of 2019, but candidates who graduated after January 2015 will have a period of eligibility that extends five years after graduation from residency.
+Candidates who graduate after January 2015 will have a period of eligibility that extends five years after graduation from residency.